 Typically, when launching a Job, the first step of the process is to extract Audience data.
 The more data that must be processed, the longer the extraction takes.
 Without using this tool, extraction begins when the Job launches.
-While using this tool, extraction initiates at a predetermined time before the Job launches.
+While using this tool, recipient extraction and the pre-campaign trigger (if in use) begin at a predetermined time before the Job launches.

 Any updates that occur to Audience data after extraction will not be included in the Job as the information has already been processed.

 |If updated information is needed after the extraction process is complete, Engage, partnered with an open-time rendering service like Moveable Ink, allows for processing customer information at open-time.

 If recipient extraction has not completed by the time of the scheduled job launch, Accelerator will wait until the extraction is complete, and then it will launch the job immediately.